shazow/miniLock/README.md

 	(One copy of the below object for every recipient) Unique nonce for decrypting this object (Base64): {
 		senderID: Sender's miniLock ID (Base58),
+		recipientID: miniLock ID of this recipient (used for verfication) (Base58),
 		fileInfo: {
 			fileKey: Key for file decryption (Base64),
 			fileNonce: Nonce for file decryption (Base64),